Gapioa/StringA/README.md

 Feel free to customize the desctiption to perfectly suit your project's essence.
 If you need further adjustment or additional details, don't hesitate to ask!

 ## Instalation
-1. Clone the repository: 'git clove <https://github.com/Gapioa/StringA>'
+1. Clone the repository: 'git clone <https://github.com/Gapioa/StringA>'
 2. Navigate to the project directory: 'cd StringA'
 3. Install dependencies: 'pip install -r requirements.txt'